Nizhny Novgorod, Россия - Things to Do in Nizhny Novgorod

 Nizhny Novgorod, Россия - Complete Travel Guide

-Booking Tip: Entry to the Kremlin grounds is free, but museum tickets cost 200-400 rubles each.
+Booking Tip: Entry to the kremlin grounds is free, but museum tickets cost 200-500 rubles.
 Visit early morning or late afternoon for the best lighting and fewer crowds.
-Consider purchasing a combined ticket for multiple museums to save money.
+Audio guides are available for 300 rubles and highly recommended.

 Getting There